freeCodeCamp/guide/src/pages/articles/miscellaneous/learn-how-to-plan-your-future-project/index.md

 ---
-title: Learn How To Plan Your Future Project
+title: Learn How to Plan Your Future Project
 ---
 An ounce of preparation is worth a pound of cure.
 That's true in medicine, and that's definitely true in software development.